Build-Week-My-Top-Nine/Back-End/README.md

 # Back-End

-api/auth/login POST
+# api/auth/login POST

 Expects an object with this format as the request body:
 {
   "username": "Sam",   //string
-  "password": "password" //string
+  "password": "2563tf@aS" //string
 }
 If the username doesn't exist in the users table or the password doesn't match, it will reject the request with a 401 HTTP status.